michaelgfalk/mpce-database-reform/README.md

 ## License

-All computer code: MIT (see attached license file)
-All spreadsheets other than 'CommandesLibraires.xlsx': TBC 'CommandesLibrairesfrancais.xlsx': [CC BY-NC 4.0](http://creativecommons.org/licenses/by-nc/4.0/)
+All code in this repository: MIT (see attached license file) All spreadsheets other than 'CommandesLibraires.xlsx': TBC 'CommandesLibrairesfrancais.xlsx': [CC BY-NC 4.0](http://creativecommons.org/licenses/by-nc/4.0/)